testdeck/testdeck/README.md

   },
 ```
 You may omit the `nyc` tool and have `"test": "mocha"` instead,
-`nic` is the instanbul code coverage reporting tool.
+`nyc` is the instanbul code coverage reporting tool.

 Add a `tsconfig.json` file with settings similar to:
 ```